 Natural, or fabricated, protection can go a long way to protecting plants against frost.

 By planting your garden with foresight you can avoid the hindsight that comes from expensive lessons.
+You can also move any potted garden plants to these areas during the winter or whenever frost is predicted.

 Place your plants in areas that are less likely to experience frost.